astutespruce/sa-blueprint-sv/analysis/prep/README.md

 This is so that this still appear in lower-resolution overviews created from the data (these are derived from linear features).

-Migratory fish connectivity values were preprocessed to subtract 1 from all values, so that it starts at 0 similar to other indicators.

 ### Summary units

 Blueprint data were summarized to HUC12 subwatersheds and marine lease blocks.